Ecological Econ and Sustainable Analysis (PHYS5031)

 UNIT OF STUDY

-This unit will introduce selected recent topics from Ecological Economics, such as concepts of sustainability (definitions); comparisons with environmental economics, intergenerational discounting; time and equity in the climate change debate; valuing the environment; links between theories of well-being, consumerism and environmental impact; and cost benefit analysis.
+This unit of study introduces contemporary topics from Ecological Economics and Sutainability Analysis, such as metrics for measuring sustainability; planetary boundaries and other natural limits; comparisons between ecological and environmental economics; valuing the environment; intergenerational discounting; global enquality with a focus on the climate change debate; and links between theories of well-being, human behaviour, consumerism and environmental impact.
+This unit includes guest lecturers from industry and research and an excursion.
+Each lecture includes hands-on exercises for practical skill-building.
 The unit sets the scene for the more detailed and specific units PHYS5032, PHYS5033, and PHYS5034.

 Our courses that offer this unit of study